 Following the attacks the city became filled beyond capacity with volunteers from all over the country offering their assistance but with nowhere to stay in Manhattan.
 Notices were posted throughout the city asking New Yorkers to do their part and open their homes as lodging for the many helpers, volunteers, and aid workers from out of state.
 Arranging to stay with some friends on the west side of town, I went to the designated place to register my apartment as official lodging and/or shelter – the 69th Regiment Armory located on Lexington Avenue and 25th Street.

-This imposing Gothic government building may have been technically located at 25th Street but a cue of people stretched around the corner, down 3 full city blocks and all the way to 22nd Street.
+This imposing Gothic government building may have been technically located at 25th Street but a cue of people stretched around the corner and continued unbroken down 3 full city blocks all the way to 22nd Street.
 After nearly an hour of standing in line, a blaring megaphone could be heard in the distance:

 “Please be aware this line is for filing Missing Person reports ONLY.
 If you are offering lodging, you are in the wrong line and must go to our temporary housing office located inside the Armory on the 2nd floor.
 I repeat this line is for filing Missing Person reports only.”